 Saving on the cost of medical care

-Mr MMT is prone to dry skin, which is worsened by winter conditions.
-It all started with not applying any cream to arrest it.
+Mr MMT was recently prone to dry skin, worsened by winter conditions.
+It all started with his not applying any cream to arrest it.
 The itch was unbearable, and so he scratched – a lot.

 Despite my wise and stern warnings not to scratch, the scratching continued and the rashes grew more intense, angry and bloodied.
 Then they started to spread like wildfire.
-By this time, applying different types of cream didn’t work.
-Mr MMT refused flatly to see the doctor.
+By that time, applying different types of cream didn’t work any more.
+But Mr MMT refused flatly to see the doctor.
 To save money, he went to a pharmacist instead.
 But that didn’t help.
 By now, his rashes were ‘weeping’.

 Angry red blotches of rashes had spread close to 90% of his body!
 It took weeks of care and attention before these rashes were finally banished.

+Learn from his big mistake!
 Find a good doctor and seek medical care when needed.
-Good health is wealth, and so it’s worth paying for quality medical attention.
+Good health is wealth, and so it’s worth paying for high quality medical attention.

 We have learned our lesson the hard way.

 Sacrificing our health for the sake of frugality at all costs is never a wise move.